 what is blue tungsten used for?

-Tungsten Inert Gas (TIG) welding is famous welding that uses tungsten electrodes to join different metals.
-The tungsten electrode is a basic part simultaneously, as it channels the current needed to build up the bend.
 The tungsten electrodes can be alloyed with an assortment of metals.
-Various sorts and sizes of electrodes are utilized for various welds and materials, and welders foster inclinations dependent on welding style and venture.
-Certain TIG electrodes perform better with rotating current (AC) rather than direct current (DC).
+Various sorts and sizes of electrodes are utilized for multiple welds and materials, and welders foster inclinations dependent on welding style and venture.
+Specific TIG electrodes perform better with rotating current (AC) rather than direct current (DC).
 Electrodes are delivered without a ground tip to make a tight, sharp point to accomplish an amazing and exact bend to guarantee a spotless weld.

 - Pure Tungsten Electrodes - Green